GIGABOOST.AI

 • The "Stranger Danger" Filter: VCs are looking for operators, not just dreamers.
 A founder who understands how to navigate a professional ecosystem via social proofing signals a higher level of competence than one who relies on brute-force "spray and pray" tactics.

-• What Is the LinkedIn Warming Framework: A 3-Stage System?
+• What Is the LinkedIn Warming Framework That Produces 35%+ Meeting Rates?

-The goal here is to get your name and face into their LinkedIn notification feed without requiring a response.
+The goal of the first three days is to get your name and face into the investor's LinkedIn notification feed without requiring a response — creating passive familiarity at zero friction.
+You are not asking for anything yet; you are simply becoming visible.

 • Profile Views: Simply viewing an investor's profile triggers a notification.
 It is the "hand-raise" of the digital age.